vanddev/java-gmail-oauth/README.md

 https://developers.google.com/adwords/api/docs/guides/authentication

-Read the comments within code to know how to adapt to your project
+Read the comments in code to know how to adapt to your project